nazdridoy/ngpt/README.md

 echo "What is this text about?" | ngpt -p "Analyze the following text: {}"

 # Rewrite text to improve quality while preserving tone and meaning
-echo "your text" | ngpt --rewrite
+echo "your text" | ngpt -r

 # Rewrite text from a command-line argument
-ngpt --rewrite "your text to rewrite"
+ngpt -r "your text to rewrite"

 # Rewrite text from a file
-cat file.txt | ngpt --rewrite
+cat file.txt | ngpt -r

 # Generate AI-powered git commit messages for staged changes
-ngpt --gitcommsg
+ngpt -g

 # Generate commit message from staged changes with a context directive
-ngpt --gitcommsg --preprompt "type:feat"
+ngpt -g --preprompt "type:feat"

 # Process large diffs in chunks with recursive analysis
-ngpt --gitcommsg --rec-chunk
+ngpt -g --rec-chunk

 # Process a diff file instead of staged changes
-ngpt --gitcommsg --diff /path/to/changes.diff
+ngpt -g --diff /path/to/changes.diff

 # Generate a commit message with logging for debugging
-ngpt --gitcommsg --log commit_log.txt
+ngpt -g --log commit_log.txt

 # Use interactive multiline editor to enter text to rewrite
-ngpt --rewrite
+ngpt -r

 # Display markdown responses with beautiful formatting
 ngpt --prettify "Explain markdown syntax with examples"